aiplanethub/introduction-to-pandas/series-and-dataframe/116-Series.md

-* Series is like a list in Python which can take any type of value like integers, strings, floats (or decimal values), etc.
+* Series is like a list in Python that can take any type of value like integers, strings, floats (or decimal values), etc.
-* All the items in series are labeled with indexes:
+* All the items in the series are labeled with indexes: